6 Bayern players score in Bundesliga rout of Mainz - WHIZ News

 The four-goal lead was restored when Eric Maxim Choupo-Moting, the veteran forward who has given Bayern much-needed structure in attack recently, scored in the 86th for his sixth goal in five games, after earlier assisting on Musiala’s goal.

-Bayern went to the top by two points from surprise early season leader Union Berlin, which can retake first place if it beats Borussia Mönchengladbach on Sunday.
+Bayern went to the top by two points from surprise early season leader Union Berlin, which can retake first place on Sunday if it beats Borussia Mönchengladbach.

 Bayern’s focus switches to Inter Milan on Tuesday as the German champion aims to complete a perfect record of six wins from six in the Champions League group stage.